skszaal/Diamagnetic-Levitation./README.md

 # Diamagnetic-Levitation.
-Research conducted as an undergrad at Texas A&M. Research was conducted to design and develop a device that could magneticlay trap and study aerosol particles.
+Undergraduate research done at Texas A&M. Research was conducted to design and develop a device that could magneticlay trap and study aerosol particles.